 The notary will complete the notarial certificate on the application, sign it, and affix their official seal, which legally validates your signature.

-Once the form is notarized, you can mail it to the Nevada DCFS address provided on the application.
+Once the form is notarized, mail it to the Nevada DCFS address provided on the application.
 Your information will then be added to the adoptee's file.